-Most employees resign by telling their manager that they are planning to leave.
-The manager’s first response is to call or email Human Resources.
-In all cases of employee resignation, you need to ask the employee to write a resignation letter for their personnel file.
+Most employees resign by telling their manager that they are planning to leave their job.
+The manager’s first response is to call or email Human Resources to find out what he is responsible for doing next now that he has received the employee's official resignation.

 The resignation letter gives you a permanent record of when the employee resigned and why.
 This is a must-have step in today’s litigious employment climate.
+You never know when you will need proof of an employee's purposeful resignation but it's smart to cover all of your bases.

 Your next step is to discuss the details of the employee’s resignation.
 Did the employee provide you with two weeks’ notice?
 Do you generally escort an employee out immediately?
 Your actions depend on your company’s past practices and policies.
+You need to make sure that you treat all of the employees who resign under the same circumstances in the same respectful way.

 Employee Resignation Letter